-Learn about Species at Risk as you follow along the Hide and Seek Trail, and see our larger than life wooden carvings.
-The Hide and Seek Trail is located along the blue Crawford Lake Trail as you head toward the lake.
+Learn about Species at Risk as you follow along the Species at Risk Trail, and see our larger than life wooden carvings.
+The Species at Risk Trail is located along the trail to Crawford Lake Trail as you head toward the lake.

 Ontario is home to a diverse collection of mammals, reptiles, amphibians, fish, birds, insects and plants.
 Nearly 200 of Ontario’s species are at risk.
 In particular, southern Ontario species including those of the Carolinian region and along the Niagara Escarpment live in the most heavily urbanized areas in Canada.

 Here are just a few of the Species at Risk carvings you will see along the trail.